corcorana/restingIAF/iaf_short.md

 ### Split-peak simulations
 Finally, we repeated the multi-channel dataset simulations with composite signals constructed using a bimodal sampling window.
-This windowing function comprised two overlapping Gaussians ($\alpha$ = 2.5), the right-most of which was scaled equal to, 0.25, or 0.50 times larger than its counterpart (see left column, [Figure 19](#bimod)).
+This windowing function comprised two overlapping Gaussians ($\alpha$ = 2.5), the right-most of which was scaled equal to, 0.25, or 0.50 times larger than its counterpart.
 The frequency offset between the two Gaussian peaks was equivalent to 1.6 Hz.
-The results of this analysis are summarised in [Figure 19] and Table 3.
+The results of this analysis are summarised in Figure 6 and Table 3.

 ![Box plots summarising spread of estimate deviation from the centre frequency of the sampling window.
 Centre marks indicate median deviation, edges indicate interquartile range (IQR), whiskers indicate approximately 1.5 $\times$ IQR.
 Zero deviation (broken horizontal line) corresponds to estimating the midpoint between the two components.
 Peak locations indicated by dotted horizontal lines. *Left column*: Schematic of the sampling window used to construct composite alpha signals simulated in corrosponding row.
 The discrepancy between simulated peaks (higher relative to lower frequency bins) ranges from 0 (top row) to +0.50 (bottom row). *Central column*: SNR = 0.15. *Right column*: SNR = 0.40. *LM* and *SG*: Peak alpha frequency estimated via the Local Maximum and Savitzky-Golay routines, respectively. *CoG*: Centre of gravity estimated via the Savitzky-Golay routine.](figs/bimod.png){width=75%}